gameplay3d/gameplay/CODING.md

 ## Friend
 - Avoid using **friend** unless it is needed to restrict access to inter-class interop only.
 - It easily leads to _difficult-to-untangle_ interdependencies that are hard to maintain.
-- We will continue to remove where possible in existing code.

 ## size_t
 - Use **size_t** for all size counts and accessing **std::size()** results.